 - Name the Page Action (this will show up in email notifications about the action).

 - Enter the full URL of the page on which to apply the action.
-Note the page must be a valid URL and have Pardot tracking code on it.
+Note the page must be a valid URL or wildcard and have Pardot tracking code on it.

 - Choose a score you would like to apply to anyone viewing the page.
-Pages default to a score of one so changing the value will be instead of the default one point.
+Pages default to a score of one.

 - Designate whether or not activity on this page should show up as a Priority Page (e.g. called out separately in prospect activity from other page views).